nanocurrency/nano-docs/docs/running-a-node/node-setup.md

 ### Step 3: Start the Node

 The following command will start the node container.
-Either set the specified environment variables (i.e. `NANO_NAME=nano_node`) or substitute in explicit values to the `docker run` command.
+Either set the specified environment variables (i.e. `NANO_NAME=nano_node_container`) or substitute in explicit values to the `docker run` command.

-`${NANO_NAME}` - The name that you would like to assign to the docker container, `nano_node` is commonly used.
+`${NANO_NAME}` - The name that you would like to assign to the docker container, `nano_node_container` can be used to avoid ambiguity with the commands made to the `nano_node` process.

 `${NANO_TAG}` - The version you will be running from the Docker tag section above (i.e. `V22.1`).